-Older adults should talk to their doctor before taking potassium supplements.
+Older adults should talk to their doctors before taking potassium supplements.

 Side effects can include diarrhea, stomach irritation, and nausea.
 At higher doses, muscle weakness, slowed heart rate, and abnormal heart rhythm may occur.
-Contact your health care provider if you develop severe stomach pain, irregular heartbeat, chest pain, or other symptoms.
+Contact your doctor if you develop severe stomach pain, irregular heartbeat, chest pain, or other symptoms.

 People with hyperkalemia or kidney disease should not take potassium supplements.

-People who take ACE inhibitors, potassium-sparing diuretics, or the antibiotic trimethoprim and sulfamethoxazole (Bactrim, Septra) should not take potassium.
+People who take ACE inhibitors, potassium-sparing diuretics, or a trimethoprim-sulfamethoxazole antibiotic (Bactrim, Septra) should not take potassium.

 If you are being treated with any of the following medications, you should not use potassium without first talking to your health care provider.

-Angiotensin Converting Enzyme (ACE) Inhibitors: These drugs, including benazepril, captopril, enalapril, fosinopril, lisinopril, moeexipril, perdinodopril, quinapril, ramipril, trandolapril, may increase the risk of hyperkaleimia.
+Angiotensin Converting Enzyme (ACE) Inhibitors: These drugs may increase the risk of hyperkalemia, including benazepril, captopril, enalapril, fosinopril, lisinopril, moeexipril, perdinodopril, quinapril, ramipril, trandolapril.

 Indomethacin: May increase the risk of hyperkalemia.